 What is the ERC

 The COVID-19 pandemic has taken a huge toll on small and medium-sized businesses (SMBs) across the country.
-Many businesses were forced to close down, while others had to scale back their operations significantly.
+Many businesses close down, while others had to scale back their operations significantly.
 As a result, countless businesses have experienced significant financial losses due to reduced revenue, increased expenses, and other pandemic-related challenges.

 Fortunately, the Employee Retention Credit (ERC) has been a lifesaver for many SMBs struggling to stay afloat during the pandemic.
-The ERC is a refundable tax credit that was established under the Coronavirus Aid, Relief, and Economic Security (CARES) Act to provide financial relief to businesses affected by the pandemic.
+The ERC is a refundable tax credit that was under the Coronavirus Aid, Relief, and Economic Security (CARES) Act to provide financial relief to businesses affected by the pandemic.